-Hence, let us do it right.
+Let us do it right.
 Let us campaign for volunteering and charity projects and end slum and orphanage tours.
-I will just list a few good ways to give back to the community when you travel, but responsibly.
+Here are a few good ways to give back to the community when you travel, but responsibly.

 - Carry only memories not pictures of children.
 Etch the smiling, bubbly faces of children in your heart and you will have them with you forever.
 Carry pictures and they will just be another experience cluttered in the list of places you have been to on your social media pages, or worse, just another GB of files on your hard drive.

 - Most voluntourism opportunities invite foreigners to give back to the community whether as skilled or un-skilled volunteers, at a small fee.
 Such volunteering packages are inclusive of accommodation and meals for the volunteer.
-Find these packages, and conduct a thorough research to know the benefits you will bring to the community, how/who your money benefits.
+Find these packages, and conduct a thorough research to know the benefits you will bring to the community and who benefits from your money.

 - There are already plenty of pictures of slums on the internet that will tell you the deplorable state of the living quarters.
 You don’t have to take more yourself, to make the decision to help.
 Instead, pledge your financial support to registered, authentic organisations with ongoing projects in slums and orphanages.

 - Do not work with companies solely founded to offer slum and orphanage tours because even though you are creating employment for the few in those companies, they may not even be living in that community.
-If such companies actually benefitted the community they take you to, they would have to close shop because there would be no more slums for tourists to visit.
+If such companies actually benefited the community they take you to, they would have to close shop because there would be no more slums for tourists to visit.
 Therefore, they must maintain the status quo to stay in business.
-Think about it, if you visit a park to see lions and giraffes then why would the manager of the park exchange these species for cats and dogs that you can domesticate in your home?

 - As opposed to orphanage tours of the residential quarters of children, visit projects that boost income for the under-privileged.
 Such projects include basket weaving workshops, pottery houses and traditional dance groups.
 Buys souvenirs from them to support the cause, or participate as a volunteer.